-- 4.16(1) The physical education educator is knowledgeable about the content of physical education and is able to effectively: - 4.16(1)(a) articulate effectively to students, other educators and interested stakeholders the socio-cultural, philosophical and psychological foundations of physical education, including the historical development of play, games, dance and sports, and the study of human growth and developmenthistory of physical education, and the benefits of physical education and physical activity;- - 4.16(1)(b) effectively articulate describe and apply the physical and biological science foundations of physical education including, but not limited to, such areas as human anatomy, exercise physiology, kinesiology, nutrition and health; and- - 4.16(1)(c) effectively-instruct students about the fundamentals of physical movement including the patterns and types of movement concepts, gymnastics, tumbling, games, team and individual sports individual and team activities, physical fitness and perceptual motor activities. - 4.16(2) The physical education educator is knowledgeable about and able to demonstrate and effectively instruct K-12 students at appropriate age!, grade levels, and ability levels using developmentally appropriate tasks and progressions, including but not limited to teaching rules and techniques about: - 4.16(2)(a) locomotor, non-locomotor, manipulative skills and movements (e.g., jumping and landing, striking, kicking) in non-dynamic and dynamic practice, tasks and environments: - 4.16(2)(b) movement sequences in a variety of practice tasks and small-sided games; activityspecific movement skills in lifetime, individual, dual, and team sports/activities (e.g., soccer, basketball, tennis, golf), recreational games, outdoor pursuits, dance, fitness training, skill-related fitness; and health-related fitness; and- - 4.16(2)(c) student wellness through a whole child approach that supports physical, social and emotional wellness. - 4.16(3) The physical education educator is knowledgeable about and able to demonstrate the organization, planning, administering, teaching and evaluating of a program of health and physical education including, but not limited to: - 4.16(3)(a) adaptive physical educationthe ability to adjust activities that build physical skills and knowledge for students with disabilities, ensuring inclusivity and equal participation through tailored instruction, and a supportive atmosphere.; - 4.16(3)(a)(i) collaborating with other professionals and utilizing appropriate resources to facilitate the integration of students with disabilities into physical education programs. - 4.16(3)(b) first aidthe use of effective health education pedagogy to plan and implement age appropriate, culturally relevant, inclusive and effective skills-based health education lessons integrated into a physical education setting and in a classroom setting; - 4.16(3)(c) prevention and care of athletic injuries the ability to assess students holistically, including aspects of cognitive, affective and psychomotor domains through effective student assessments to ensure a comprehensive evaluation that promotes lifelong habits and skill development; and- - 4.16(3)(d) rules and officiatingknowledge of emergency protocols and procedures such as what to do in the event of an accident or injury and how to effectively notify and work with other school staff, such as school nurses. - 4.16(3)(e) analyses and techniques involved with competitive sports.
+- 4.16(1) The physical education educator is knowledgeable about physical education and is able to effectively: - 4.16(1)(a) articulate to students, other educators and interested stakeholders the socio-cultural, philosophical and psychological foundations of physical education, including the history of physical education, and the benefits of physical education and physical activity; - 4.16(1)(b) describe and apply the physical and biological science foundations of physical education including, but not limited to, such areas as human anatomy, exercise physiology, kinesiology, nutrition and health; and - 4.16(1)(c) instruct students about the fundamentals of physical movement including movement concepts, individual and team activities, physical fitness and perceptual motor activities. - 4.16(2) The physical education educator is knowledgeable about and able to demonstrate and effectively instruct K-12 students at appropriate age, grade, and ability levels using developmentally appropriate tasks and progressions, including but not limited to teaching rules and techniques about: - 4.16(2)(a) locomotor, non-locomotor, manipulative skills and movements (e.g., jumping and landing, striking, kicking) in non-dynamic and dynamic practice, tasks and environments: - 4.16(2)(b) movement sequences in a variety of practice tasks and small-sided games; activity-specific movement skills in lifetime, individual, dual, and team sports/activities (e.g., soccer, basketball, tennis, golf), recreational games, outdoor pursuits, dance, fitness training, skill-related fitness and health-related fitness; and - 4.16(2)(c) student wellness through a whole child approach that supports physical, social and emotional wellness. - 4.16(3) The physical education educator is knowledgeable about and able to demonstrate the organization, planning, administering, teaching and evaluating of a program of health and physical education including, but not limited to: - 4.16(3)(a) the ability to adjust activities that build physical skills and knowledge for students with disabilities, ensuring inclusivity and equal participation through tailored instruction, and a supportive atmosphere; - 4.16(3)(a)(i) collaborating with other professionals and utilizing appropriate resources to facilitate the integration of students with disabilities into physical education programs. - 4.16(3)(b) the use of effective health education pedagogy to plan and implement age appropriate, culturally relevant, inclusive and effective skills-based health education lessons integrated into a physical education setting and in a classroom setting; - 4.16(3)(c) the ability to assess students holistically, including aspects of cognitive, affective and psychomotor domains through effective student assessments to ensure a comprehensive evaluation that promotes lifelong habits and skill development; and - 4.16(3)(d) knowledge of emergency protocols and procedures such as what to do in the event of an accident or injury and how to effectively notify and work with other school staff, such as school nurses. - 4.16(4) The physical education educator provides students with motivation and encouragement through best practices to establish attitudes and behaviors and to pursue activities which will result in lifetime fitness.